FabricMC/fabric-docs/develop/items/item-appearance.md

 @[code lang=java transcludeWith=:::tint_source](@/reference/latest/src/client/java/com/example/docs/appearance/RainTintSource.java)

-Let's look at the code.

-As this is a part of the client item definition, it's possible for a tint value to be changed through a resource pack.
-So you need to define a Map Codec that's capable of reading your tint definition.
-In our case, our tint source will have a `int` value describing the color it will have when raining.
+As this is part of the client item definition, tint values can be changed with a resource pack.
+So you need to define a [Map Codec](../codecs#mapcodec) that's capable of reading your tint definition.
+In this case, the tint source will have an `int` value describing the color it will have when raining.
 We can use the built-in `ExtraCodecs.RGB_COLOR_CODEC` to compose our Codec.

 @[code lang=java transclude={17-20}](@/reference/latest/src/client/java/com/example/docs/appearance/RainTintSource.java)